usf-progdata/hw-gregrousis/final_project/final_project.md

 ### **Boxplots**

 ### Again, I wrote a function for the univariate boxplots, just to see what the outlier situation was like.
 There are a few outliers in EI, interdependence, loneliness, and aggeression.
-Let's see how the scatterplots look.

 ```r